 I found a manly friend to help me cut it into equal thirds…mainly because there was know way in heck-ola I was ever going to fit an 8ft board into my minivan with 3 carseats (as awesome as my swagger wagon is…).

 The 3 pieces easily fit with the seat in the back down, just FYI.

 But warning!
 The board sheds saw dust-looking stuff so make sure to have a rubber mat down if you don't want to vacuum your car.

 I brought it home, put the kids to bed, and got to work.
 I placed it against the wall to try to “place” visually where I wanted them.
-(I hate measuring, it's a huge downfall of mine.)
+(Measuring is the worst, it's a huge downfall of mine.)